 When ready to serve, garnish the rim of the cheesecake with remaining 1/2 cup of toasted coconut.

 - To toast coconut on a stovetop: Place the desired amount of coconut in a large dry skillet.
-Cook over medium-low heat, stirring frequently, until the flakes are mostly golden brown.
-Watch the coconut carefully as it will continue to brown even after you remove from the heat.
-This method provides a bit more control over the toasting process since you are able to keep an constant eye over coconut.
+Cook over medium-low heat, stirring frequently until the flakes are mostly golden brown.
+Watch the coconut carefully as it will continue to brown even after you remove it from the heat.
+This method provides a bit more control over the toasting process since you are able to keep a constant eye over coconut.
 Also, frequent stirring allows for a more evenly toasted finished product.

-- To toast coconut in the oven: Spread the coconut out on a rimmed baking sheet and place in a preheated 350 degree oven.
+- To toast coconut in the oven: Spread the coconut out on a rimmed baking sheet and place in a preheated 350 F oven.
 Toast until golden brown, stirring every 3 or 4 minutes to prevent burning.
-The process should take about 5-10 minutes.
+The process should take about 5 to10 minutes.
 Once toasted, set the baking sheet aside to cool.

 - Sweetened coconut tends to toast faster than unsweetened coconut.